cloud-ark/kubeplus/README.md

 ## Try it:

 - Getting started:

+  - Check out resource relationship graphs for some of the public managed Kubernetes providers [here](./examples/graphs).

-  - Try ```kubectl connections``` plugin.
+  - Try ```kubectl connections``` plugin in your environment.
 It can be used with any Kubernetes resource (built-in resources like Pod, Deployment, or custom resources like MysqlCluster).

 ```
    $ wget https://github.com/cloud-ark/kubeplus/raw/master/kubeplus-kubectl-plugins.tar.gz